 showcase you, your qualifications, and your key attributes.

-2. We’ll send you a first draft.
+2. We'll send you the first draft.
 You can expect the draft to arrive via email within 72-business hours.

 3. Once you are completely happy with your new resume, we will send you the final version in the format that